OlgaKuvs/barbiere-pp4/README.md

 ![](documentation/views_valid.png)
 Result: no errors.

+### Javascript Validation

+JavaScript code passes through [Jslint](jslint.com) with no significant issues.

 <a href="#up">Back to Top of page</a>

 ## <div id="features">Existing Features</div>
 ### Navigation

 The main navigation is located in the header and is present on all pages (fixed at the top).
 The hamburger menu is present on medium and small devices and expands to show the main navigation links.
-The navigation bar contains the site logo, name, landing page navigation links and buttons: `Book now`, login/logout, profile.
+The navigation bar contains the site logo, name, landing page navigation links and buttons: `Book now`, `Login/Logout`, `Profile`.

 ![](documentation/header.png)

-Login/Logout/, Profile and `Book now` changes dependent on user status.
+`Login/Logout`, `Profile` and `Book now` changes dependent on user status.
 A welcome message `Hello, <username>!` appears for the logged in user.

 ![](documentation/header1.png)

 ### Landing page

  The landing page sets out all the key information a potential customer will need to know, including services and pricing.
-A style gallery guides visitors through the options available, working to improve the customer experience.
+A style gallery guides visitors through the options available, leading to improve the customer experience.
 The page is available to everyone.

 ![](documentation/landing_page.png)